TixieSalander/tixie.name/content/now/03-01-2021-11-21-am/index.md

 {{< image src="vanillalist-screenshot-showcase.png" alt="New design showcase">}}

 That's it for the news.
 2020 was a rough year for me and I don't expect 2021 to be better. \
-But I'm not alone at Glitch.Family (my "two-women-one-cat-and-some-friends little studio" as I like to call it) and we're hoping to push some ideas on [Souvenir](https://souvenir.cam/) in the future:
+But I'm not alone at Guérilla.Studio (my "two-women-one-cat-and-some-friends little collective" as I like to call it) and we're hoping to push some ideas on [Souvenir](https://souvenir.cam/) in the future:

 * Gif History: Consult and re-dl your precedents gifs
 * WebShare API: Share your souvenir more easily to contacts or to other apps on your phone